mesosphere-backup/software-architecture/README.md

 Please [sign up for a GitHub account](https://github.com/join) if you don't have one already!

-## 2) Dockerhub account
+## 2) Docker Hub account

-Please [sign up for a new DockerHub account](https://hub.docker.com/).
+Please [sign up for a new Docker Hub account](https://hub.docker.com/).
 Since we'll be using shared Jenkins instances, please use a throwaway account for this tutorial.

 ## 3) DC/OS cluster